asebian/visumath/README.md

 # visumath
-A collection of educational math visualizations in desmos graphing calculator.
+A (growing) collection of educational math visualizations in desmos graphing calculator.

 Please, **rather bookmark this site than the desmos URLs** since the latter will change on updates!